 Research has been completed on Kiwifruit water demands.
 Kiwifruit vines fulfil their water requirements from available soil moisture, rainfall or irrigation.
-Vines lose water through evapotranspiration or ET.
+Vines lose water through evapotranspiration (ET).
 A measure of their water needs therefore equals the daily ET, measured in millimetres (mm), which depends on the size of the canopy as well as environmental factors (solar radiation, air temperature, humidity and wind speed).
 ET in spring is 2-3mm per day and rises in midsummer to 4-5mm per day, dropping away through autumn.
 Usefully, 1mm equals one litre per square metre, so in mid-summer kiwifruit vines use 4 to 5 litres of water per square metre of canopy per day.

-Spring Summer

-7 day average ET 3mm 5mm
+7 day average ET

-Canopy extent 24 square metres 24 square metres
+Canopy extent

-Canopy fill 75 percent 100 percent
+Canopy fill

-Daily kiwifruit water use 54 litres 120 litres
+Daily kiwifruit water use